swiftwasm/carton/README.md

 ## How does it work?

 `carton` bundles a [WASI](wasi.dev) polyfill, which is currently required to run any SwiftWasm code.
+It also embeds an HTTP server which serves your SwiftWasm app for previewing directly in a browser.
 The development version of the polyfill also establishes a helper WebSocket connection to the server, so that it can reload development browser tabs when rebuilt binary is available.
 This brings the development experience closer to Xcode live previews, which you may have previously used when developing